jkomoros/card-web/README.md

 To deploy to production, run `gulp release`.

 After the full deploy is done, the webapp will be visible to anyone at https://your-project-id.web.app/ !
+The only people who will be able to edit cards, tags, and sections will be you (or anyone else you listed as an admin in the console).

 ## Config file keys